THE QUEEN'S WALK

 across the river Thames in London.
 The original Westminster Bridge, built in the reign of George II, started to sink and was replaced.
 The South Bank Lion weighs 13 tons and is over 150 years old.
 It was one of three lions which stood above the entrance to the old Lion Brewery, where the Royal Festival Hall now stands.

-Hall, built in 1922, was the headquarters for the Local Government for London until 1986 when it was abolished.
+County Hall, built in 1922, was the headquarters for the Greater London Council until it was abolished in 1986.
 Regularly in conflict with Central Government the facade of the building acted as a giant billboard for anti-government slogans.
-County Hall is now a tourist venue with millions of visitors each year coming to see the attractions, eat in the restaurants and stay in the hotels.
+County Hall is now a tourist venue with millions of visitors each year seeing the attractions, eating in the cafes or staying in the hotels.

-When it was constructed in 1999 the London Eye was the largest observation wheel in the world.
-Still the largest in Europe at 135m, it is one of London's Top attractions with unique and breath-taking views of Westminster and the City.
-One rotation takes 30 minutes, and on a clear day, views up to 40km can be seen.
-Since opening over 40 million passengers have taken to the skys.
+When the London Eye was constructed in 1999 it was the largest observation wheel in the world.
+Still the largest in Europe at 135m, it is one of London's top attractions with unique and breath-taking views of Westminster and the City.
+One rotation takes 30 minutes, on a clear day views up to 40km can be seen.
+Since opening over 40 million passengers have 'flown'.

 Opened in 2002,